strongloop/strongloop.com2/_posts/2017-07-31-join-strongLoop-developer-week-new-york.md

 The StrongLoop team are going to be at [Developer Week New York](http://www.developerweek.com/NYC/).
 The event, described as New York City’s largest developer conference and expo, runs from June 19-21.

-{% include image.html file='developer week ny.png' alt='Developer Week NY' %}
+{% include image.html file='developer week ny.png' alt='Developer Week NY' class='center-image' %}
 <!--more-->
 Visit us at our booth to talk and the StrongLoop team.
 Developer Evangelist [Joe Sepi](https://strongloop.com/strongblog/my-friends-call-me-joe-sepi-and-you-can-too/) will be attending the event, as well as leading two discussions: